Ellie Schoenbaum, MD

 Research Opportunities and Activities

 Students are encouraged to maintain regular contact with their mentors during 2nd and 3rd year, with monthly meetings and emails.
 There will also be SOAR–wide seminars and workshops to attend, which will include critical appraisal of the medical literature, writing an abstract, advanced library search techniques, public speaking, student works-in-progress (with SOAR faculty in attendance), and social gatherings.
 These sessions are designed to impart skills as well as to provide a forum for networking and getting feedback on your work.
 Students will complete their SOAR manuscript during a 2-5 month research elective in the fourth year.
-A program highlight will be student presentation of completed projects at the Einstein Medical Student Research Symposium in May.
+A program highlight will be student presentation of completed projects at the Einstein Medical Student Research Symposium, also in the fourth year.